lanwenzhang/Deferred-Rendering/README.md

 # Deferred-Rendering

-Break down rendering into geometry pass and lighting pass
+A G-buffer-based rendering pipeline with geometry and lighting passes

 ## Screenshots
 ![Deferred-Rendering](data/screenshot.gif)